salafimanhaj/salafi/fatwas/sects-groups/salafism/_posts/2020-07-17-are-hanabilah-the-only-salafis.md

 ---
 layout: post
 title: "Is it correct that Hanbalis are the only Salafis"
+publisher: "alsalafiyyah@icloud.com"
 category: hanbalis, binbaz
-founder: "Majmu' fatawa of Shaykh ibn Baz"
+source: "Majmu' fatawa of Shaykh ibn Baz 9/238"
-fatwa: "9/238"
 hijri: Dhul-Qa'dah 26, 1441 AH
-muftis: Shaykh ibn Baz
+source: Shaykh ibn Baz
 ---

 Question: